-Natural Language Processing (NLP) is defined as an assistant that helps the system learn, understand, and produce content in human or natural language.
-Text/character recognition and speech/voice recognition are capable of inputting the information in the system, and NLP assists these applications in making sense of this information.
-Even though scientists and researchers conducted immense amounts of theoretical work on NLP in the past, The applications of NLP have only recently started surfacing in real-world use cases.
+Natural Language Processing (NLP) helps computers learn, understand, and produce content in human or natural language.
+Text/character recognition and speech/voice recognition are capable of inputting the information in the system, and NLP helps these applications make sense of this information.
 NLP-based systems are especially effective for augmenting both human-human communication (like language translation) and human-machine communication (like virtual assistants).

 For example, in 2011, IBM Watson won over its human competitors in Jeopardy's popular US quiz show.
 Watson instantly became viral.
 Jeopardy posed significant challenges for an AI machine, unlike other board games.
 Watson displayed immense potential while answering complex riddles and questions on the quiz show.
 Watson proudly showcased its prowess in understanding languages.
 Watson’s victory was achieved due to its immense neural network, built over three years with researchers for Jeopardy.